datakurre/blog/content/blog/2020/07/camunda-robocloud/index.md

 More technically: A robot should regularly fetch new posts from selected blogs and prepare tweets for them.
 Then a human should be able to select and approve the tweets to be published.
 Finally, a robot should publish the approved tweets.

 Because the process involves a human, Robocorp's tools as such are not enough.
 But that is not a bad thing.
-It allowed me to choose the best open-source workflow platform I knew for managing processes with both humans and robots: [Camunda BPM](https://camunda.com/).
+It allowed me to choose the best open source workflow platform I knew for managing processes with both humans and robots: [Camunda BPM](https://camunda.com/).

 Here's the eventual process as designed with [Camunda Modeler](https://camunda.com/download/modeler/):